Archive for the ‘From the armchair’ category

 Categories: From the armchair

 Groundhog Day, 2011.
-The day the media deemed “The Blizzard of 2011″ in the hubristic assumption that we won’t get another one to match it for the rest of the year.
+The day the media deemed “The Blizzard of 2011” in the hubristic assumption that we won’t get another one to match it for the rest of the year.
 I prefer to call it Thundersnow!
 2011—with obligatory exclamation point and boldface and italics—because it’s not often that we get the bonus drama of thunder and lightning in the midst of a snowstorm.

-That sarcastic aside… aside, we spent the next couple of days hunkered down at home, living comfortably on our stockpile of franks and beans and telecommuting via laptop.
+Thanks to the snow’s accumulation and blowing drifts my office was closed, and I worked from home that day, and the next.
+We spent those days hunkered down at home, living comfortably on our stockpile of franks and beans and telecommuting via laptop.
 Sitting at the dining room table, I got down to some much-needed coding, something that I had been unable to focus on at the office with its usual distractions.
 With noise-cancelling headphones on and iTunes in shuffle mode, I tuned (iTuned?) out the world and maximized my productivity.

 In mid-afternoon, iTunes played a song I’ve listened to dozens of times in the twenty-plus years since I first heard it: “Firing Up the Sunset Gun” by Animal Logic.